jjangga0214/node-configs/packages/jest-config/README.md

 ### For a project not using an alias

-If your project is pure javascript or does not need [Typescript paths mappting](https://www.typescriptlang.org/docs/handbook/module-resolution.html#path-mapping) and [jest's `moduleNameMapper`](https://jestjs.io/docs/configuration#modulenamemapper-objectstring-string--arraystring), then you can just import a config(json) directly,
+If your project is pure javascript or does not need [Typescript paths mapping](https://www.typescriptlang.org/docs/handbook/module-resolution.html#path-mapping) and jest's [`moduleNameMapper`](https://jestjs.io/docs/configuration#modulenamemapper-objectstring-string--arraystring), then you can just import a config(json) directly,

 ```js
 import { config } from '@jjangga0214/jest-config'